SiteMap Close

 Vision

-About the New System for the School of Pharmaceutical Sciences The Department of Medicinal Sciences is a four-year program with the aim of cultivating fundamental or applied researchers related to developing new medicines.
+The Department of Medicinal Sciences is a four-year program with the aim of cultivating fundamental or applied researchers related to developing new medicines.
 The feature of the department is to learn basic subjects such as chemistry and/or biology in the context of human bodies, diseases, and medicines.
 Through these studies, the department conducts both fundamental and expert education to train researchers to be able to take active roles in universities or pharmaceutical industries.
-There is also a curriculum designed for those who wish to continue to study in the Master's program; we offer a two-year Master's program and three-year Doctoral program to deepen their specialty in the Graduate School.

 The School of Pharmaceutical Sciences

-1. The Vision of Education
+1. Vision of Education

 As mentioned above, a characteristic of our educational program is to learn basic subjects such as chemistry, biology, and other subjects in the context of human bodies, diseases, and medicines.
 During this program, students will undertake a foundational education for three years, and will work on a thesis to gain applied skills during the fourth year.
 When students begin their graduation thesis, they will be assigned to a laboratory to help improve problem-solving skills and experience cutting-edge research under experienced faculty members.
 In the first three years of the foundational education, students are required to take lectures in chemical, physical, biological, environmental, and medical sciences that are related to medicinal sciences to master basic skills to deal with diverse and advanced medicinal sciences and biological sciences.
 Additionally, we offer a course to train students to become pharmaceutical organic chemists or pharmaceutical biological scientists.
 Consequently, we have a variety of curriculums designed to cultivate human resources with distinctive characteristics.